Esther’s Everyday Meditation Podcast

 What to Expect on The Podcast

 Meditation!
-Some practice, some education, some food for thought.
+Weekly practice + education, plus some occasional food for thought.
 For starters:

 Why should I meditate?
 Why should you meditate?